-- Working capital (cash flow): To have adequate cash flows to provide a stable service and to provide working capital when funding is paid in arrears. - Capital maintenance: To have sufficient funds to maintain its Fixed Assets to include where possible contingency costs. - Research and Development: To maintain enough reserves to develop the service in line with future needs of Young People and Local Member Youth Services. - Other Contingencies: a portion of long term liabilities will be included to support the organisation through any downturn in income. - Restricted funds: These are funds unspent at the year-end that will be spent in line with the funders wishes and intentions in future years.
-These funds are not available for any other use.
+- Working capital (cash flow): To have adequate cash flows to provide a stable service and to provide working capital when funding is paid in arrears. - •Capital maintenance: To have sufficient funds to maintain its Fixed Assets to include where possible contingency costs. - Development: To maintain enough reserves to develop the service in line with future needs of Young People and Local Member Youth Services. - •Other Contingencies: To maintain sufficient reserves for unforeseen events e.g., the loss of a major income source.

-The calculation is approved by F&GP.
+The calculation is approved by Governance Sub-Group.